Learn about Monica's journey to adopting siblings Ella and Maya.

 Monica says that her birthday in 2012 was a turning point for her.
 Her career was going very well, she was settled in her home, but she asked herself ‘what is all this for?’ and knew she really wanted to have children.
 Adoption felt a very natural choice for Monica as members of her family had been adopted, and she was aware that “there are so many children who need homes.”

 Even though Monica was single, she was keen to adopt siblings, and it was important for her to adopt children from a similar ethnic background to herself.
-Monica says: “I’d read a lot about the difficulty of adopting children from mixed race and African race as siblings.
-The statistics of BAME children waiting for adoption were very high so it was very important to me.”
+Monica says: “I’d read a lot about the difficulty of adopting children from mixed race and Black African backgrounds as siblings.
+The statistics of ethnic minortiy children waiting for adoption were very high so it was very important to me.”

 I never felt like a 'single adopter'